mostafijurbabu/B12A06-Green-Earth-repository/README.md

 Answer :

-1.  a.
-Available inside the function where it is declared, or globally if declared outside a function.
+1.  a. var available inside the function where it is declared, or globally if declared outside a function.
     b. let is Modern, block-scoped, safer for variables that will change.

     c. const is Block-scoped, immutable reference, ideal for constants or objects that shouldn’t be reassigned.